inwaves/dtchess/dtchess/readme.md

-# dtchess
+# DTchess

-Packaged separately to make imports easier.
+This folder contains all the code; it's packaged separately to make imports easier.